AlexGeControl/Full-Stacker--05-flask-data-modeling/README.md

     return render_template('pages/artists.html', artists=artists)
 ```

-### Use SQL Syntax and SQLAlchemy to Join Relational Tables and Conduct Joined Queries.
+### Use SQL Syntax and SQLAlchemy to Join Relational Tables and Conduct Joined Queries

 Here one query from show view is used as example for **JOIN**.
 The queries used for show views are inside <a href="workspace/fyyur/application/show/views.py">here</a>